‘Avengers: Infinity War’: Here’s A Breakdown Of The Cast’s Salaries, Per ‘Culturess’

 — Chris Hemsworth (@chrishemsworth) April 23, 2018

-Even Scarlett Johannson — who will be reprising her role of Black Widow for Avengers: Infinity War, and is the highest paid female actress on the films — lags behind Downey, and is only receiving $20 million for her efforts.
+Even Scarlett Johannson — who will be reprising her role of Black Widow for Avengers: Infinity War and is the highest paid female actress on the films — lags behind Downey by only receiving $20 million for her efforts.

-No word on what the cast of Black Panther will be making for their participation in the films; however, the blog-osphere will no doubt be keeping a close eye on all that’s going on with them, especially since they helped make Black Panther such a success for the Marvel franchise.
+No word on what the cast of Black Panther will be making for their participation in the films.
+However, the blogosphere will no doubt be keeping a close eye on all that’s going on with them, especially since they helped make Black Panther such a success for the Marvel franchise.

 Check out the cast & filmmakers of @Avengers: #InfinityWar at the Tokyo fan event!
 View the full gallery on https://t.co/iRtjPVEM7t: https://t.co/X3fw0axyT1 pic.twitter.com/zjQewd5RUF